rsprouse/feeling-responsive/pages/pages-root-folder/collections/matsigenka_yine.md

 &nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Upon arrival, he transformed into a person, he was a person.

 In (2), there are two verb phrases describing the Moon's transformation into a person.
-The first zero-verbalizes the noun matsigenka 'person' (n.b., the 'upon arrival' translation comes from allative -apa); the second involves the same noun followed by the copular verb n 'be' (cf. nti below).
-In addition, in this example we also encounter epenthesis for the first time: underlying vowel sequences are broken up by -t; underlying consonant sequences are broken up by -a (the latter not shown here).
-There is no epenthesis between the allative and the perfective because the allative historically ended in /h/ (cf. Caquinte -(a)poj).
-In contrast, Ms. Lewington does not recognize the verbalized matsigenka as a single word (nor the vowel length at the boundary of the allative and perfective), and she is unable to identify the copula.
+The first zero-verbalizes the noun *matsigenka* 'person' (n.b., the 'upon arrival' translation comes from allative -*apa*); the second involves the same noun followed by the copular verb *n* 'be' (cf. nti below).
+In addition, in this example we also encounter epenthesis for the first time: underlying vowel sequences are broken up by -*t*; underlying consonant sequences are broken up by -*a* (the latter not shown here).
+There is no epenthesis between the allative and the perfective because the allative historically ended in /h/ (cf. Caquinte -*(a)poj*).
+In contrast, Ms. Lewington does not recognize the verbalized *matsigenka* as a single word (nor the vowel length at the boundary of the allative and perfective), nor does she identify the copula.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3\.
 Oneakeri, ikenapaake, ikantapairo, "Tyara okenanake piniro?"
 &nbsp;